Getting started

 Text button in the top left of the Workflow Lineage graph.

-1. To add a text node to your graph, select Text in the top-left of the graph.
+1. Select Text in the top-left of the graph.

 The "Color nodes" menu option to color the text node.